0000marcell/Dotfiles/vim/bundle/elm-vim/README.md

 * `:ElmErrorDetail` shows the detail of the current error in the quickfix window.

-* `:ElmShowDocs` queries elm-oracle, then echos the type and docs for the word under the cursor.
+* `:ElmShowDocs` queries elm-oracle, then echoes the type and docs for the word under the cursor.

 * `:ElmBrowseDocs` queries elm-oracle, then opens docs web page for the word under the cursor.
 *